shapez0r/agentai_repo/README.md

 If the script outputs `FOUND`, your change is present on the live site.

+## 🛠️ Deployment Workflow

+1. **Update Commit Hash**: Run `replace-commit-hash.ps1` to include the current commit hash in the application.
+2. **Commit and Push Changes**: Stage, commit, and push the changes to the repository.
+3. **Deploy the Application**: Use `npm run deploy` to deploy the updated application.
+4. **Wait for Deployment Propagation**: Allow some time for the deployment to propagate or manually confirm the deployment is live.
+5. **Verify Deployment**: Run `check-tester.ps1` to confirm the changes are live.

 ## Deployment & Verification Workflow

 1. Make the required changes in the application code (src/).